HumphreyBoaGart/grackle/bin/grinstall.md

 #### Misc Configs
 - ~~Prepare usergroups~~
-- Import .dotfiles to /root and applicable existing users
+- Import .dotfiles to /root
 - ~~Reset permissions on /home/grackle and all other applicable directories~~

 ## `grinstall mail`